 The authors argue for some assumptions with reference to evidence from the African meningitis belt.
 However, the role of the climate in the carriage and invasive disease is not transposable to the situation of the US, and I recommend being less affirmative in this perspective.

-Answer: Thanks for pointing this out.
-We mentioned findings in the African Meningitis belt to provide evidence of the role of climate on meningococcal dynamic.
-We did not intend to translate findings from the African meningitis belt to the US but to highlight possible mechanisms behind seasonality in infection.
-We have clarified this in the manuscript discussion.
-Specifically, at the end of the third paragraph of the discussion the reviewer can read: "Despite the different conditions from US, evidence in the meningitis Belt supports a potential effect of climate on disease mechanisms".
+Answer: Thank you for pointing this out.
+We did not intend to translate findings from the African meningitis belt to the US, rather to highlight a possible mechanism behind seasonality in infection broadly.
+We have clarified this in the manuscript discussion: "Despite the different conditions in the US, evidence from the meningitis Belt supports investigation of a potential effect of climate on disease mechanisms".

 Predicted prevalence matches empirical observations?
 DONE